 Co-written with the founder of Zennya Coaching, Tanya Monuma.

 At this time in the history of the world, we witness a war unfolding in Ukraine.
-As we try to wrap our minds around this event, the overwhelming message resonated by many is to understand the history and culture of those being uprooted from their native country.
+As we try to wrap our minds around this event, the overwhelming message that resonated with many is to understand the history and culture of those being uprooted from their native country.

 The topic of mindfully understanding multiculturalism happens to be the topic Tanya and I are exploring in our podcasts this month.